jorgeandresvasquez/aws-training/professionalArchitect/acloudguru/chapter_6_architecture_to_scale.md

     - Designed as a drop-in replacement for on-premise message brokers
     - Use MQ if you want an easy low-hassle path to migrate from existing message brokers to AWS
 - Advice:  Use SQS instead of Amazon MQ if you're creating a new application from scratch
+- Immediately after a message is received, it remains in the queue.
+To prevent other consumers from processing the message again, Amazon SQS sets a visibility timeout, a period of time during which Amazon SQS prevents other consumers from receiving and processing the message.
+The default visibility timeout for a message is 30 seconds.
+The minimum is 0 seconds.
+The maximum is 12 hours.
+- For standard queues, the visibility timeout isn't a guarantee against receiving a message twice.
+- At-least-once delivery
+    - Amazon SQS stores copies of your messages on multiple servers for redundancy and high availability.
+On rare occasions, one of the servers that stores a copy of a message might be unavailable when you receive or delete a message.
+    - If this occurs, the copy of the message isn't deleted on that unavailable server, and you might get that message copy again when you receive messages.
+Design your applications to be idempotent (they should not be affected adversely when processing the same message more than once).

 ## AWS Lambda, Serverless Application Manager and EventBridge
 - AWS Lambda